menu

 Living in Griffin

 Griffin is a medium-sized city located in the state of Georgia.
-With a population of 23,693 people and 16 constituent neighborhoods, Griffin is the 47th largest community in Georgia.
+With a population of 23,693 people and 16 associated neighborhoods, Griffin is the 47th largest community in Georgia.

-Being a small city, Griffin does not have a public transit system used by locals to get to and from work.
+Griffin is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Griffin is an extremely ethnically-diverse city.
 The people who call Griffin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Griffin residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Griffin include English, German, Irish, African, and European.
+Important ancestries of people in Griffin include English, Irish, German, African, and Scots-Irish.

 The most common language spoken in Griffin is English.
 Other important languages spoken here include Spanish and Langs. of India.